maximefromont/sims-build-challenge-generator/README.md

 - A random numbers of sims with randoms ages
 - A random number of rooms and floors in your house
-- A random challenge colour picked in a list of funny colours names
+- A random challenge challengeColour picked in a list of funny colours names

 And many mores !